IbraheemTuffaha/sonix.ai-assistant/README.md

 2. ❌ Add an option to change Arabic Text font size.
 3. ❌ Add an option to change Araic Font
 4. ❌ Change the color of Tashkeel characters.
-5. ❌ Auto Taskeel for Shaddah and Tanween.
+5. ❌ Add option for automatic addition of Shaddah and Tanween-Fath.

 Done = ✔️